dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ### [What Is Knowledge of Dependent Origination Without Applied Awareness of Phenomena?](#what-is-knowledge-of-dependent-origination-without-applied-awareness-of-phenomena)

-By stuyding the I Ching, one arrives at tools and methods to analytically assess phenomena.
+By studying the I Ching, one arrives at tools and methods to analytically assess phenomena.
 Because such methods are fundamentally analytically, the insights and extrapolations derived thereof do not necessarily depend on the inner workings of the phenomena, their